jeremy-habit/Metasya/README.md

     ````bash
     composer dumpautoload -o
     ````

+3. With operating system based on UNIX, the provided version of Exiftool by Metasya at least must have the execute permission for the owner.

+    ````bash
+    chmod 500 vendor/magicmonkey/metasya/exiftool/unix/exiftool
+    ````

-3. You can write in a file like index.php a code that tests if Metasya that you have just downloaded really works :
+4. You can write in a file like index.php a code that tests if Metasya that you have just downloaded really works :

     ````php
     <?php